 [The artwork above is by Holocaust denier David Dees.
 I have written about Dees at Leaving Alex Jonestown.]

-Jeffrey Epstein, 64: A wildly successful, deeply secretive financier and billionaire who split his time between New York, Florida, New Mexico, the Virgin Islands, and France.
-Like Clinton, Epstein doesn’t appear in any of the Pizzagate-related emails, but he was friendly with Bill Clinton.
-He is also friends with Prince Andrew, Alan Dershowitz, and thousands of other people.
+Jeffrey Epstein, deceased: A wildly successful, deeply secretive financier and billionaire who split his time between New York, Florida, New Mexico, the Virgin Islands, France and other locations.
+Like Clinton, Epstein didn’t appear in any of the Pizzagate-related emails, but he was friendly with Bill Clinton.
+He was also friends with Prince Andrew, Alan Dershowitz, and thousands of other people.

-John Podesta, 68: Podesta is a major Democratic player.
+John Podesta, 73: Podesta is a major Democratic player.
+He is currently a senior advisor on clean energy to President Joe Biden.
 He served as chief of staff to President Clinton and Counselor to President Barack Obama before becoming chairman of Hillary Clinton’s 2016 presidential campaign.
-He serves on more boards and councils than you can possibly imagine.
+He has served on more boards and councils than you can possibly imagine.